Rethinking Cloud: autonomous infrastructure with human intent

 Is this feasible today?

-The biggest benefit of an Agentic Cloud is that it aligns infrastructure with business value.
-Instead of asking "How many pods do we need?", you ask: "Is this € 100 server upgrade going to prevent a drop in conversions?"
+The benefit of an autonomous, agentic cloud is that it finally aligns infrastructure with business value.
+You stop asking "How many pods do we need?" and start asking "What are my constraints?"

-Imagine a deployment flow like this:
+The deployment flow of the future looks like this:

 Let’s build the future